luukasn/dotfiles/post_installation_script.md

 `swaybg` - tool to set wallpapers on wayland
 `swaync` - notification daemon
-`brightnessctl` - tool for controlling laptop screen brightness
+`brightnessctl` - tool for controlling laptop screen brightness `grim`- screenshot utility for wayland
+`slurp` - utility to select a region on the screen on wayland `wl-clipboard` - clipboard commands such as `wl-copy` and `wl-paste` for wayland

 ### Command line applications: